padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ```
 Data partitioning

 The reference data must be partitioned into training and test sets.
-The data points for the training set should be significantly larger thann the test set as the more training points the better you are able to teach the model to be conversant with all possible cases, so the model is more likely to perform well on unknown data (i.e., test data).
-The data split is based on the the size of the reference data, but the 80-20 rule is often used.
+The data points for the training set should be significantly larger than the test set as the more training points the better you are able to teach the model to be conversant with all possible cases, so the model is more likely to perform well on unknown data (i.e., test data).
+The data split is based on the size of the reference data, but the 80-20 rule is often used.
 This means 80% of the reference data is used to teach the model while the 20% is kept away from the model and later used to evaluate the predictability of the model.
 We would explore this ratio in the task.

 ```JavaScript